raph-rc/BraTS2021_QualityControl/README.md

 1) Review the first image:

  Check all contrasts for artifacts, alignment, quality Look at the segmentation overlay (rightmost column)

-To toggle the crosshairs on/off, press m
+ To toggle the crosshairs on/off, press m (See all navigation instructions: [Keyboard Controls](#keyboard-controls))

 2) Label the image:

-Press g if good quality → advances to next image
-Press b if bad quality → advances to next image
+ Press g if good quality → advances to next image Press b if bad quality → advances to next image
  Press → to skip without labeling

-4) Use filters to review specific categories:
+3) Use filters to review specific categories:
  *These modes can be switched between without exiting the program Press 1 to see all images ("good', "bad", "unlabelled") [default] Press 4 to see only unlabelled images
  Press 3 to verify all "bad" images
  Press 2 to verify all "good" images

-5) Made a mistake?
+4) Made a mistake?
  Press u to undo your last label and return to the previous image for re-evaluation

-6) Finish:
+5) Finish:
  Press q to quit

 Your labels are saved in order in BraTS2021_Evaluation.csv